MachineLearningLifeScience/meaningful-protein-representations/README.md

 What is a meaningful representation of protein sequences?
 NS Detlefsen, S Hauberg, W Boomsma - arXiv preprint arXiv:2012.02679, 2020

-The jupyter notebook can be loaded either locally, or using the following Google Colab links:

 <dl>
 <dt>Table 1, Table 2 and Figure 2</dt>
 <dd>See tape subdirectory, containing a fork of the original TAPE code with our modifications.</dd>